storageos/storageos.github.io/INSTALL_STORE_PLUGIN.md

 To get the most out of StorageOS, try:

 1. Running the CLI to manage volumes, rules, and cluster configuration
-2. Joining more nodes to the cluster
+2. Joining more nodes to the cluster (must use Consul as the KV store)

 ## Requirements

 ### Docker Version

-The container installation method requires Docker 1.10+.
-For Docker 1.13+ most users should use the [managed plugin install](../plugin) method.
+The `docker plugin install` method requires Docker 1.13.0 or above.
+Older versions (from Docker 1.10.0 onwards) can use the [node container install](../node) method.

 ### Key-value Store